 As well as making good progress academically it is important to us that all our pupils are developing emotionally.
-Our tutors ensure that all pupils are happy at Ferndown Middle School and ensure close contact with you so that any problems can be nipped in the bud.
+Our tutors ensure that all pupils are happy at Ferndown Middle School and ensure close contact with you so that any problems can be addressed.
 We also run a Personal, Social, Health and Citizenship Education program (PSHCE) which we make relevant for all our pupils.
-This helps them cope with day to day issues and the important things in life that aren't necessarily covered in other lessons.
+This helps them cope with day-to-day issues and the important things in life that aren't necessarily covered in other lessons.